Morning sun rising over the horizon from behind the patches of clouds presents a phantasmagoria.

 Photograph by Author

 Looking ablaze but calm, the sun is the most active star.
-Millions of fissions and fusion reactions take place, releasing tremendous amounts of energy, solar storms and dangerous flares which rise up in space up to thousands of miles high.
+Millions of fusion reactions take place, releasing tremendous amounts of energy, solar storms, and dangerous flares that rise into space to heights of thousands of miles.

 Photograph by Author